evhub/coconut/DOCS.md

 Coconut supports the creation of lazy lists, where the contents in the list will be treated as an iterator and not evaluated until they are needed.
 Unlike normal iterators, however, lazy lists can be iterated over multiple times and still return the same result.
 Lazy lists can be created in Coconut simply by surrounding a comma-separated list of items with `(|` and `|)` (so-called "banana brackets") instead of `[` and `]` for a list or `(` and `)` for a tuple.

 Lazy lists use [reiterable](#reiterable) under the hood to enable them to be iterated over multiple times.
+Lazy lists will even continue to be reiterable when combined with [lazy chaining](#iterator-chaining).

 ##### Rationale